naorb12/ai-sales-calling-agent/README.md

 ### Tips for Testing:
 - ✅ Speak clearly in Hebrew
-- ✅ Wait ~3 seconds for agent to respond (intentional buffering)
 - ✅ Say short, natural sentences
 - ✅ Check terminal logs for real-time processing